Email this page | Printer Friendly | Search Site

 An Employee may designate as beneficiary of benefits under Articles 8.2 and 8.3, the persons indicated as eligible for benefits in those Articles.

-Any designation of beneficiary must be made in writing, on a form acceptable to the Trustees.
+8.1.2 Any designation of beneficiary must be made in writing, on a form acceptable to the Trustees.

-If a Death Benefit under this Article would otherwise be payable but for the fact that no valid beneficiary designation is on file with the Trustees as of the date of the Employee’s death, and the Employee is survived either by a lawful spouse or by any child of the Employee, whether the child is a natural, adopted or stepchild, then the Trustees may, in their sole discretion, deem such surviving spouse, or if none, then such surviving child or children, to be the designated beneficiaries of such Employee.
+8.1.4 If a Death Benefit under this Article would otherwise be payable but for the fact that no valid beneficiary designation is on file with the Trustees as of the date of the Employee's death, and the Employee is survived either by a lawful spouse or by any child of the Employee, whether the child is a natural, adopted or stepchild, then the Trustees may, in their sole discretion, deem such surviving spouse, or if none, then such surviving child or children, to be the designated beneficiaries of such Employee.

-If there is no surviving eligible designated beneficiary alive when payment would otherwise be made under this Article, and if the Employee is not survived by any spouse or child who the Trustees in their discretion deem to be the Employee’s beneficiary(ies), then no benefit under this Article 8 shall be payable; provided, however, that in such case the Trustees, in their sole and absolute discretion, may reimburse up to $5,000.00 of the funeral or burial expenses of the deceased Employee.
+8.1.5 If there is no surviving eligible designated beneficiary alive when payment would otherwise be made under this Article, and if the Employee is not survived by any spouse or child who the Trustees in their discretion deem to be the Employee's beneficiary(ies), then no benefit under this Article 8 shall be payable; provided, however, that in such case the Trustees, in their sole and absolute discretion, may reimburse up to $5,000.00 of the funeral or burial expenses of the deceased Employee.

-8.2 Primary Pre-Retirement Survivor Benefit For Spouse or Dependent Minor Children of Vested Employee or Employee Eligible For Retirement
+8.2 Primary Pre-Retirement Survivor Benefit for Spouse or Dependent Minor Children of Vested Employee or Employee Eligible for Retirement

-The surviving spouse who is the eligible beneficiary of an Employee whose rights under this Plan are vested pursuant to either Article 3.2.1(a) or 3.2.1(b), who was eligible for Regular or Special Early Retirement or Normal Retirement under the Plan, but who had not yet retired at the time of his death, or who though vested under Article 3.2.1(a) or 3.2.1(b) had not yet qualified for Early Retirement, but who had earned at least 750 Hours of Service in this Plan or in a Reciprocal Plan in the three (3) consecutive Plan Year period immediately preceding death, or 750 hours of contiguous Non-Covered Service (as defined by Article 1.8) in this Plan in the three (3) consecutive Plan Year period immediately preceding death, shall have the right to elect to receive a monthly sum until attaining age 62, remarriage or death prior to attaining age 62.
+The surviving spouse who is the eligible beneficiary of an Employee whose rights under this Plan are vested pursuant to either Article 3.2.1(a) or 3.2.1(b), who was eligible for Regular, Special or Rule of 80 Early Retirement or Normal Retirement under the Plan, but who had not yet retired at the time of his death, or who though vested under Article 3.2.1(a) or 3.2.1(b) had not yet qualified for Early Retirement, but who had earned at least 750 Hours of Service in this Plan or in a Reciprocal Plan in the three (3) consecutive Plan Year period immediately preceding death, or 750 hours of contiguous Non-Covered Service (as defined by Article 1.8) in this Plan in the three (3) consecutive Plan Year period immediately preceding death, shall have the right to elect to receive a monthly sum until attaining age 62, remarriage or death prior to attaining age 62.
 The monthly sum shall be determined in the same fashion as a Reciprocal Pension would be determined, based upon the Credited Service of such Employee under this Plan.
 Such election must be made by the surviving spouse who is the eligible beneficiary prior to the receipt of any benefit under this Article 8, and once made is irrevocable.
 If upon the death of the surviving spouse, or if there is no surviving spouse, if upon the death of the Employee, there are one or more dependent minor children of the deceased Employee, the monthly sum shall be paid or continued to such dependent child or children designated as beneficiary(ies) by the Employee until the youngest surviving child attains age 18, or age 21, if a full-time student, such sum to be divided equally among the minor children who are eligible as of each distribution.

-Upon expiration of the surviving spouse’s benefits under this Article 8.2, the surviving spouse will receive the Qualified Pre-Retirement Survivor Benefit if that benefit would have continued beyond the expiration of the Primary Pre-Retirement Survivor Benefit.
+Upon expiration of the surviving spouse's benefits under this Article 8.2, the surviving spouse will receive the Qualified Pre-retirement Survivor Benefit if that benefit would have continued beyond the expiration of the Primary Pre-retirement Survivor Benefit.

-8.3 Qualified Pre-Retirement Survivor Benefit For Spouse of Vested Employee
+8.3 Qualified Pre-Retirement Survivor Benefit for Spouse of Vested Employee

 1. The Employee was eligible for Early or Normal Retirement at the time of his death but had not retired; or